Updated August 6th 2019.

-A couple of posts ago I featured the mysterious Delta Blues photographer who goes only by the name Shein Die, who alerted me to a branch of blues called Bentonia Blues, named after a town in Mississippi.
+A couple of posts ago (three years now, actually) I featured the mysterious Delta Blues photographer who goes only by the name Shein Die.
+Mr or Ms Die alerted me to a branch of blues called Bentonia Blues, named after the town of Bentonia in Mississippi.

 “It was started by Henry Stuckey who taught it to Skip James, Jack Owens and Little Jimmy Holmes”, the photographer told me.

 In the Shein Die post I said, “Doing a bit of research on Bentonia Blues, I’ve found it’s a school of blues founded by the great Skip James, whose song “I’m So Glad” was immortalized by British rock band, Cream in the 1960s … Skip James songs have been recorded by … Robert Johnson, Gene Austin, Lonnie Donegan, Beck, Deep Purple and Eric Clapton.”